google/styleguide/shellguide.md

 ### Function Names

 Lower-case, with underscores to separate words.
-Separate libraries with `::`.
+Standalone functions do not need to be namespaced, but libraries can create namespaces by prefixing all functions with the library or package name, using `::` as the package delimiter.

+Note that certain circumstances, such as auto-completions in an interactive shell, do not work well with colon-delimited names, so avoid namespacing in those contexts.

 Parentheses are required after the function name.
 The keyword `function` is optional, but must be used consistently throughout a project.

-If you're writing single functions, use lowercase and separate words with underscore.
-If you're writing a package, separate package names with `::`.
-However, functions intended for interactive use may choose to avoid colons as it can confuse bash auto-completion.

 Braces must be on the same line as the function name (as with other languages at Google) and no space between the function name and the parenthesis.